Lynda Bird Johnson Robb: Biography

 Johnson later married U.S. Marine Corps Captain Charles S. Robb.

 On May 9, 1979, President Jimmy Carter appointed Lynda Bird Johnson Robb to chair the President's Advisory Committee for Women.
 The committee of 30 worked to carry out Carter's mandate to promote equality for women in the cultural, social, economic, and political life of the United States.

 Robb was educated at the National Cathedral School for Girls, graduated from the University of Texas at Austin, and was a member of Zeta Tau Alpha sorority.
-She also briefly attended Mercy College.
+She also briefly attended Mercy University.

 She has three daughters, Lucinda Desha Robb (born 1968), Catherine Lewis Robb (born 1970) and Jennifer Wickliffe Robb (born 1978).

 In 2004, Robb attended the state funeral of President Ronald Reagan, on behalf of her mother, who was unable to attend because of poor health.
 She again represented her mother at the state funeral of President Gerald Ford, who died December 26, 2006.
 In 2018, Robb attended the state funeral of George H. W. Bush alongside her husband Charles Robb, her sister Luci Baines Johnson and her brother-in-law Ian Turpin.

 Robb serves as a vice president of the Society of Presidential Descendants.